 - public relations or media costs

-- Direct loss of funds (this coverage is extremely rare)
+- Direct loss of funds (this coverage is extremely rare and often sub-limited)

 Anyone who collects or stores private information or has a fiduciary responsibility to their clients!
 Most businesses require confidential information from clients in order to provide services; real estate professions are no different.
 The use of technology has made us more efficient, but it has also increased the challenge of protecting private information from accidental or malicious actions.
 More and more often we are seeing claims involving the direct loss of money.
 These claims can be just as, or much more, expensive as a privacy related security breach.